 We also had loads of events taking place around the world, including an arts festival in Myanmar, an animation festival in Ukraine and a music festival in the Philippines.
 Read more here.

 Conflict Café celebrates the power of food to break down barriers and get people talking.
 Diners join communal tables, where they are treated to a feast of traditional dishes from countries that have experienced conflict around the world.
 Great food is at the heart of Conflict Café, but it is also an informative and interactive dining experience.

 This year, we took diners on a culinary journey through Syria, where the conflict has now entered its seventh year.
 Guests found out more about the issues facing the country, hearing from the chef and our experts at brief intervals throughout the three-course meal.
 Conflict Café ran for three nights, from 21–23 September.

 Peace is just as much about communities living together, side by side, and resolving their differences without resorting to violence as it is about people signing a treaty or laying down their arms.
 That is why we believe that we all have a role to play in building a more peaceful future.

-This interactive exhibition brings to life the everyday approaches we use to make lasting peace a reality.
-We’ll journey from Rwanda to Syria, to show you how methods as simple as talking, sharing and playing can help make a difference.
-Come along and you can get involved too, by taking on our tomato trader challenge, marking your place of peace in London or just taking a break from the madness and playing a game or two.
+This interactive exhibition brought to life the everyday approaches we use to make lasting peace a reality.
+We journeyed from Rwanda to Syria, to show how methods as simple as talking, sharing and playing can help make a difference.
+Attendees could also get involved too, by taking on our tomato trader challenge, marking their place of peace in London or just taking a break from the madness and playing a game or two.

 21 September 2017